We know you have questions

 Student can create an appointment with their counselor by selecting their counselor from the Contact Us page and setting up an appointment through Calendly.

-In general, your award will remain the same or increase from year to year, as long as your family’s FAFSA and CSS Profile information remains relatively consistent.
+In general, your offer will remain the same or increase from year to year, as long as your family’s FAFSA and CSS Profile information remains relatively consistent.
 We realize changes in your family’s financial situation can happen from year-to-year while you are a student.
 We will work with your family to understand any changes and help you prepare for the upcoming academic year.

 Only first year students are eligible to apply for WashU merit scholarships during their admission process.